fzr72725/NLI/README.md

 _A native language identification project_

 ## Motivation
 Regardless how rapid globalization develops, our world is still a very diverse place.
 Take the world language -- English for example, there are so many different flavors due to the fact that a large number of English speakers' native tongues are not English.
-These flavors make native language identification (NLI) possible. **NLI the task of determining an author's native language (L1) based only on their writings in a second language (L2).** NLI plays an important role not only in pure linguistic flied, but also in today's marketing, advertising, multinational corporate training, and even forensic investigations.
+These flavors make native language identification (NLI) possible. **NLI is the task of determining an author's native language (L1) based only on their writings in a second language (L2).** NLI plays an important role not only in pure linguistic flied, but also in today's marketing, advertising, multinational corporate training, and even forensic investigations.

 My project is inspired by the idea of applying machine learning techniques on NLI.
 The ultimate goal is to train a classifier to identify a writer's native tongue, given a piece of English writing from him or her.